SAP-samples/ui5-typescript-tutorial/exercises/ex2/README.md

 	Do the same in the file `ui5-dist.yaml` and make sure for both that the indentation is correct.

-4. This new dependency also needs be added to the application manifest.
+4. This new dependency also needs to be added to the application manifest.
 In the file `webapp/manifest.json`, find the `sap.ui5` > `dependencies` > `libs` section and append the following entry to the list.

 	```json
 	"sap.ui.layout": {}